-Unlike an open casting call, a casting audition occurs when a casting directors contacts actors or talent agents that he or she needs to fill a certain role that requires a certain, race, ethnicity, and appearance.
+Unlike an open casting call, a casting audition occurs when a casting director contacts actors or talent agents that he or she needs to fill a specific role that requires an individual, race, ethnicity, and appearance.
 Your agent will set up your casting auditions, as soon as the agent discovers there is an opportunity that you can fulfill.
 When you show up to a casting audition, don’t be surprised to find that all the competing actors look just like you.

 Casting auditions offer several advantages over going to open casting calls.
-First, a casting audition is usually for bigger oles in film, television shows, or commercials.
-Next, you are competing against fewer actors because the agents have weeded out actors who are obviously unfit for the role.
+First, a casting audition is usually for more significant roles in film, television shows, or commercials.
+Next, you are competing against fewer actors because the agents have weeded out actors who are unfit for the role.

 Auditions also have disadvantages.
-Unlike open casting calls, casting auditions are limited to only a select few of actors from certain talent agencies.
+Unlike open casting calls, casting auditions are limited to only a select few actors from certain talent agencies.
 Because some talent agencies are more respected than others, casting directors will only offer roles to certain actors in the most prestigious talent agencies.
-Another disadvantage is that the competition is a lot harder for a casting audition because everyone looks a like and is most likely equally talented.
-But, in order to do well during an acting audition you must be prepared.
-Here are 5 things you should be doing to improve your audition.
+Another disadvantage is that the competition is a lot harder for a casting audition because everyone looks alike and is most likely equally talented.
+But, to do well during an acting audition you must be prepared.
+Here are five things you should be doing to improve your audition.

 5 Things You Should Be Doing to Prepare for Your Audition

 Your audition is a job interview.
-You have the casting director, producer or director hoping the next person that walks into the door will be perfect for the part, so auditions can stop and they can start filming.
-At the same time you have tons of aspiring actors hoping to get a role that will launch their acting career.
-So knowing the goals of what the casting director, producer and director wants will increase your chance of having an awesome audition and landing a role.
+You have the casting director, producer, or director hoping the next person that walks into the door will be perfect for the part so that auditions can stop and they can start filming.
+At the same time, you have tons of aspiring actors hoping to get a role that will launch their acting career.
+So knowing the goals of what the casting director, producer, and director wants will increase your chance of having an impressive audition and landing a role.

 1. Be on Time

-FInd out where the time, date, and location where the audition will be held.
-Visit the location the night or day before, so you know how long it will take you to get there, where the best parking spaces may be, and what type of neighborhood the audition will be held in.
+Find out where the time, date, and location where the audition will be held.
+Visit the neighborhood the night or day before, so you know how long it will take you to get there, where the best parking spaces may be, and what type of neighborhood the audition will be held.
 By visiting the day before will help you gain confidence and ease anxiety.
-If you are unable to visit the day before, make sure you have the directions set up on your phone so you know how long it will take to get there.
+If you are unable to attend the day before, make sure you have the directions set up on your phone, so you know how long it will take to get there.
 It is important to note that many auditions are not held in the safest locations because producers are trying to save money.
 So it is always a good idea to bring a friend along for protection and schedule your audition for the day time.